Put It in Your Mouth

-Put It in Your Mouth is the first EP released by emcee Akinyele.
-Featuring Kia Jeffries, it was released on August 13, 1996, on Zoo Entertainment's sub-label Stress Entertainment and was produced by Chris Forte, Frankie Cutlass, DJ Enuff, Jiv Pos, Dr. Butcher and EZ Elpee.
+Put It in Your Mouth is the first EP released by American rapper Akinyele. featuring Kia Jeffries, it was released on August 13, 1996, on Zoo Entertainment's sub-label Stress Entertainment and was produced by Chris Forte, Frankie Cutlass, DJ Enuff, Jiv Pos, Dr. Butcher and EZ Elpee.
 The EP proved to be a success, peaking at No. 127 on the Billboard 200, No. 18 on the Top R&B/Hip-Hop Albums chart and No. 5 on the Top Heatseekers chart.
 The EP is best known for the title track, which has become Akinyele's best-known song.
+The song was also reputedly deemed too ribald for a public release or radio play, so the record company placed the records in jukeboxes, where bar patrons discovered the song.